adeptio-project/adeptio/doc/masternode-setup-guides/masternode-setup-guide-ipv4-v1.0.0.1.md

 Login to your ssh virtual machine, server or computer.
 You can use regular user with sudo rights (safer) or root.

+Copy this line and run to the terminal:

 ```cd ~/ && bash <(curl -s https://raw.githubusercontent.com/adeptio-project/adeptio/master/scripts/setup_adeptio_hot_masternode_ipv4_v1.0.0.1.sh)```

 Follow instructions during setup.
 All installation tooks about ~30 minutes.